 Dr. Cartman is a father, son, brother, uncle, thinker, writer, therapist, photographer, drummer, and grassroots mental health advocate.
 He is a Chicago native, where his cultural and educational foundations were cultivated by several African-centered institutions.
 He received his undergraduate degree from Hampton University and a Ph.D in clinical & community psychology from Georgia State University.
 His recent work includes being a trauma focused clinician, restorative justice coach and program evaluator with H.E.LP., LLC (Healing Empowering and Learning Professions).
 Dr. Cartman has served as a professor of psychology at Georgia State University and the Carruthers Center for Inner City Studies at Northeastern University.
 Dr. Cartman recently created a male rites of passage curriculum called MANifest that is being implemented in juvenile detention centers, schools and in private community settings.
-Currently Dr. Cartman is the program director for Real Men Charities, Inc. where he facilitates weekly men's wellness and African drumming circles and is the associate editor of the South Side Drive magazine.
+Dr. Cartman is the former program director for Real Men Charities, Inc. where fore 3 years he facilitated weekly men's wellness and African drumming circles and was the associate editor of the South Side Drive magazine.
 Dr. Cartman is the current President of the Chicago Association of Black Psychologists and curator of a directory of Black mental health providers.
 As a consultant Dr. Cartman facilitates trainings for adults and workshops with youth about maintaining good mental health, critical analysis of hip-hop and media, racial and cultural identity, developing authentic manhood, and healthy relationships.